NOC-MSM/SEAsia/docs/source/SEAsia_archer_livljobs4.rst

 Second time around we build initial conditions
 *(27 Apr 2018)*

+UPDATE: (30 Apr 2018) FOR CHILD RESOLUTION MATCHING PARENT THIS IS NOT NECESSARY.

     Copy ``make.macro`` file and edit the path if necessary::
     **FIX** to the notes (copied from jdha instead): ``cp $WDIR/INPUTS/make.macro ./``::